(Updated January 2017)

 Between 1967 and 1976 an ex-army US Liberty ship of about 12,000 tonnes built in 1945, the Sturgis (originally Charles H. Cugle) functioned as a floating nuclear power plant (FNPP), designation MH-1A,

 moored on Gatun Lake, Panama Canal Zone.
-It had a 45 MWt/10 MWe (net) single-loop PWR which provided power to the Canal Zone for nine years at a capacity factor of 54%.
+It had a 45 MWt/10 MWe (net) single-loop PWR which used low-enriched uranium (4-7%).
+It used 541 kg of U-235 over ten years and provided power to the Canal Zone for nine years at 54% capacity factor.
 The propulsion unit of the original ship was removed and the entire midsection replaced with a 350 t steel containment vessel and concrete collision barriers, making it about 2.5 m wider than the rest of the ship, now essentially a barge.
 The containment vessel contained not only the reactor unit itself but the primary and secondary coolant circuits and electrical systems for the reactor.

 In the 1970s Westinghouse in alliance with Newport News shipyard developed an Offshore Power Systems (OPS) concept, with series production envisaged at Jacksonville, Florida.
 In 1972 two 1210 MWe units were ordered by utility PSEG for offshore Atlantic City or Brigantine, New Jersey, but the order was cancelled in 1978.
 By the time NRC approval was granted in 1982 for building up to eight plants, there were no customers and Westinghouse closed down its OPS division.
 Two blogs here and here on the NRC website describe the saga.
 Westinghouse and Babcock & Wilcox are reported to be revisiting the concept.